Barbara Blaugdone

-Earlier life
+Early life

 Blaugdone's maiden name is not known.
 She is likely to have been born in Bristol, where she later lived and became converted.
 All that she herself wrote of that period is that she "feared the Lord" and "sought him earnestly."
 Nothing is known either of her husband, whom she appears to have lost at a relatively early age.

 According to the Quaker writer Joseph Besse, Blaugdone was "a Woman of good Parts and Education."
 She was well-educated and became a teacher, but her conversion to Quakerism led her pupils to withdraw from her school.
 Unusually, she had means that allowed her to pay her expenses as a Quaker minister out of her own pocket.
 As she put it, "In all my Travels, I Travelled still on my own Purse, and was never chargeable to any, but paid for what I had."

 The conversion of Barbara Blaugdone was effected by John Audland and John Camm in 1654.
 She may have been one of the "Bristol Seekers", many of whom were recruited around that time.
 She then "abstained for a year from all Flesh, Wine and Beer" and became plain of speech.
 In the same year she was imprisoned for entering Bristol churches "to bear testimony against their formalities" and was stabbed on leaving a meeting being held at a private house.